-The POST does not show an increased memory capacity when you have already installed additional memorylist of compatible DIMM.
+The POST does not show an increased memory capacity when you have already installed additional memory -

 Certain brands of memory module may not be compatible with your system.
-You should ask your vendor for a
+You should ask your vendor for a list of compatible DIMM.

-- · The memory module may not be installed properly.
-Go back to Chapter 4 to review the details of this operation. - · The memory module may be defective.
+The memory module may not be installed properly.

+The memory module may be defective.